freeCompilerCamp/freecompilercamp.github.io/_posts/2019-06-26-llvm-openmp-build.markdown

 To compile a code with OpenMP GPU offloading support we must provide some compile time parameters to clang.

-You can copy& paste the following example code into the terminal and save it to be ongpu.c
+You can download the following example code into the terminal and save it to be ongpu.c
 ```
 #include <stdio.h>
 #include <omp.h>